eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 - **Reason for Interest:** Subdeeply is focused on increasing the adoption of new and potential users towards EOSIO based blockchains, the adoption and use of their services, our goal is to create a platform to support users in identifying the different services and use cases, implement and provide information about the blockchains with the objective that users get involved in the blockchains and their technology, learn about the different services they offer, learn how to use them and subsequently boost the blockchain ecosystem through more active users.

 ### Project Details

-> We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 - UI components